Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Related Work

 \subsection{RF-based solution}

 Recently, wireless perception using RF signals is a popular research field.
 Project Soli\cite{hayashi2021radarnet, wang2016interacting} by Google uses a custom miniature mmWave radar attached to pixel phones for gesture classification.
-WiSee\cite{pu2013whole} was the first home-scale gesture recognition system that uses the Doppler effect and works for independent human location, followed by works such as \cite{zhang2021widar3, qian2018widar2, qian2017widar}.
+WiSee\cite{pu2013whole} was the first home-scale gesture recognition system for independent human location, followed by works such as \cite{zhang2021widar3, qian2018widar2, qian2017widar}.
 These systems either require customized hardware or can only identify a limited set of pre-defined gestures.
 Beyond gesture recognition, there has been some work on fine-grained human pose estimation using RF signals, such as WiFi, by analyzing the body's radio reflections.
 Adib and Zhao et al. did a series of work on human motion detection and pose estimation \cite{adib2013see, adib20143d, adib2015rf, zhao2018rf, zhao2018through} using costly software-defined radios (USRP).
-Jiang et al. \cite{jiang2020towards} then built a 3D human pose estimation system that uses commercial WiFi.
-However, since RF signals travel at the speed of light, their resolution is low and only sufficient to detect large poses such as whole-body motion.
-RF-based wireless perception requires custom hardware and huge bandwidth that is computationally expensive.
-In comparison, our system uses existing speakers and microphones.
-And the sound speed is orders of magnitude slower than RF which yields a great solution without wide bandwidth.
+Jiang et al. \cite{jiang2020towards} then built a 3D human pose estimation system that uses commercial WiFi. ~\cite{xie2023mm3dface} employs mmWave for fine-grained face reconstruction.
+In summary, RF-based wireless perception requires custom hardware or huge bandwidth that is computationally expensive.
+However, our system uses existing speakers and microphones.
+And the sound speed is orders of magnitude slower than RF, which yields a great solution without wide bandwidth.